 Being bullied as a designer

 I have been in the type design industry for about two years and I love every minute of it.
 But there are a few things I wish I knew when I got started; things that I have learned the hard way and as much as I have searched they are not even mentioned anywhere.
 A very critical matter I feel I should say something about is bullying.
-It can happen, because it happened to me twice, and I am sad to say, it happened by the same person.
+It can happen, because it happened to me twice and it happened by the same person.

-In March of 2015, when I released my second font family, “Magellan”, I received a message, from a designer, who claimed that my font family was “very very similar” to his font collection (let’s name him “A”) and asked me to change it and stop the sales.
+In March of 2015, when I released my second font family, “Magellan”, I received a message, from a designer, who claimed that my font family was “very very similar” to his font collection (let’s name him “A”).
+He asked me to change it and stop the sales.

 I was astound, because I knew that our collections where different and their similarity was their vintage lettering style.
 When I attempted to explain that there was not a matter of plagiarism, he back lashed insulting me, accusing me of copying his “original idea”(!), threatening me “to post some images online and let the people comment” and speaking with his lawyer!
-When I replied emphasizing about obvious differences between our fonts, he called them “minimal details” and insisted on “similarities”.
+When I replied emphasizing about obvious differences, he called them “minimal details” and insisted on “similarities”.

 Just 5 days before the end of 2016 the designer contacted me again with a new threatening message.
 This time, he accused me that my “Old Harbour” collection was a copy of the very same collection he mentioned the first time!
 It wasn’t a bad joke!
 It was real!
 He claimed that my Magellan font family and my Old Harbour collection, which are completely different to each other, where both copies of his “A” font collection!